Skip to housing guidance

 No obligation to disclose your prescription

-If you were prescribed any other medication — such as insulin, morphine, or an inhaler — you would not normally be required to inform your landlord that you are taking it.
+If you were prescribed any other medicine, such as insulin, morphine, or an inhaler, you would not normally have to tell your landlord that you are taking it.
 Medical cannabis is no different.
-You are not obligated to disclose your medical condition or your prescription to a landlord, housing association, or property manager unless it directly and materially affects the terms of your tenancy agreement.
+You do not have to tell a landlord, housing association, or property manager about your medical condition or your prescription unless it directly and clearly affects the terms of your tenancy agreement.

 You have the right to request reasonable accommodations

-Under the Equality Act 2010, if your underlying medical condition qualifies as a disability, your landlord or housing association has a legal duty to make reasonable adjustments to accommodate you.
-This includes allowing the use of prescribed medical cannabis in your home.
-Refusing to do so — and evicting or threatening a patient because of their medical cannabis use — may constitute unlawful disability discrimination.
+Under the Equality Act 2010the Disability Discrimination Act 1995, if your underlying medical condition counts as a disability, your landlord or housing association has a legal duty to make reasonable adjustments for you.
+This can include allowing you to use prescribed medical cannabis in your home.
+Refusing to do so, or evicting or threatening a patient because of their medical cannabis use, may be unlawful disability discrimination.

-There is an important legal distinction between a legitimate medical cannabis prescription and illicit, self-prescribed cannabis use.
+There is an important legal difference between a lawful medical cannabis prescription and illicit, self-supplied cannabis use.
 A prescribed patient can lawfully vape their cannabis flower indoors using a dry herb vaporiser.
-Someone using illicitly obtained cannabis does not have the same protections.
-Your prescription is the basis of your legal right to use the medication — always carry it and keep it accessible.
+Someone using illicit cannabis does not have the same protection.
+Your prescription is the basis of your legal right to use the medicine, so always carry it and keep it to hand.

 Privacy and confidentiality of medical information